Henry Talbot of Templeogue: Later life

 Talbot was elected MP for Newcastle Borough in 1640.

-In August 1642 Talbot together with John Dongan went to see the King in England and then stayed there and fought for him in the English Civil War.
-He was knighted by the James Butler, arquess of Ormond in October 1646 in Kilkenny.
+In August 1642, Talbot together with John Dongan went to see Charles I in England and then stayed there and fought for him in the English Civil War.
+He was knighted by James Butler, Marquess of Ormond, in October 1646 at Kilkenny.
+In 1648 he was imprisoned, together with his wife.
+He was then transplanted to Roscommon and held 2,500 acres there.

 After the Restoration of Charles II in 1660, Talbot was accused of treasonous participation in the Irish Confederate Wars of the 1640s.
 However, he was acquitted after being found to be an "innocent Papist", allowing him to recover his estates, which had been confiscated by the English Republic during the Cromwell era.
 His brother-in-law Richard was an influential figure at court and helped him to demonstrate his innocence and recover his lands.

 Death

-Talbot died (probably in the 1670s or 1680s) and was succeeded by his eldest son, James, who would be killed at the Battle of Aughrim in 1691.
+Talbot died after 1661 (probably in the 1670s or 1680s) and was succeeded by his eldest son, James, who would be killed at the Battle of Aughrim in 1691.